aurel-appsthru/Wordpress-to-Tumblr/README.md

 ##Configuration

-Copy, rename and edit the sample configuration file __config.php.sample__ to __config.php__
+Copy, rename and edit the sample configuration file `config.php.sample` to `config.php`

 ##Prerequisites

+To obtain an export file from Wordpress, go to the wp-admin menu and choose Tools>Export.
+Select _Articles_ and push the _Download_ button.

+The script can simply export all posts as Regular, but it was also made to deal with categories and custom fields ( if you have previously tried to make Wordpress look like Tumblr with a [custom taxonomy](http://codex.wordpress.org/Taxonomies)  and [Custom Field Template](http://wordpress.org/extend/plugins/custom-field-template/) ).

-Wordpress posts are beforehand arranged in a specific category that represent the posts types ( $tumblogWPCategory in config.php ).
+Indicate in `config.php` the category which represent the posts types in  __$tumblogWPCategory__ .
+Then indicate the corresponding terms for each type in __$tumblogWPCategoryTermsMatches__.

+Consider that as it is, the script support this custom fields :

+- link : link-url
+- photo : image
+- video : video-embed
+- quote : quote-author, quote-copy ,quote-url
+- audio : audio

 ##Photos and images
 Photos are _automagically_ uploaded to Tumblr when using the _photo_ post type.